TAL or AIA? Compare Australia's two largest life insurers on premiums, features, claims experience, and which is better for your situation.

 TAL's income protection options work well for self-employed individuals:

-AIA's 24-month terminal illness definition is superior if:
+AIA's 24-month terminal illness definition may suit households where:

 AIA's high coverage limits suit high earners: